 "To get the most out of a writing test, get them to develop content on a niche topic relevant to your industry.
 On top of testing their language ability, this will also reveal whether they are able to research effectively and put information together in a clear, logical flow," shares Marie.
 "You can also ask candidate to develop accompanying assets, such as eDMs and social media posts to see how flexible they are with different forms of content."

 2. Digital Guru

-Understanding content distribution channels is also very important for generating good content.
+Understanding content distribution channels is also essential for generating good content.
 Is the asset meant for social media, a website, or a brochure?
 These are very different contexts and a good content marketer is able to tailor each asset to the channel of distribution.
-Most content today is going to be published digitally – which is why it is important for a content marketer to be familiar with eDMs, websites and the common social media channels.
+A significant amount of content today is going to be published digitally – which is why it is important for a content marketer to be familiar with eDMs, websites and the common social media channels.

 3. Business Driver

 A content marketer also needs to be a partner to the business and all marketing efforts should be aligned to business objectives.
 This can be to generate more profits, improve the overall brand image, or be more socially conscious.

 “Finding a content specialist with strong business partnership skills can be challenging, particularly since such talent is in high demand,” shares Marie.
 “Experienced candidates can be costly, so my suggestion is for employers to look for candidates who have high potential.
 Ask candidates what they think an in-house content specialist’s role should be – their answers will often reveal if they see themselves as a partner to the business.”

 4. Whiz Strategist and Planner

 To ensure all your content assets collectively work together to drive business objectives, there needs to be an underlying strategy.
 A good content marketer will look at the business objectives for the year, plan accordingly ahead of time and take steps to ensure that things go according to plan – all while remaining flexible.